zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Ian says his players will crush Shannon’s “teeny-ti ny team.”
 “Teeny (teeny) – tiny (tiny)” means very small.
 The word “tiny” by itself  means extremely small.
 So, “teeny-tiny” means really, really, really small.
 It ’s not a common term, “teeny- tiny,” but you will hear people use it to describe something that is very, very small.
 Ian is describing Shannon’s team as “teeny-t iny.”

 He says his players will beat them “without breakin g (breaking) a sweat (sweat).”
-“Sweat” is the water or the liquid that comes out o f your body when you are very hot, perhaps because you are working a lot.
+“Sweat” is the water or the liquid that comes out of your body when you are very hot, perhaps because you are working a lot.
 “To bre ak a sweat” means to start sweating because you are working a lot, you are wor king hard.
 Ian is saying that his team will beat Shannon’s team “without breaking  a sweat,” meaning that they won’t have to work very hard because they are so mu ch better than Shannon’s team.

 Shannon says, “Our teams are supposed to have playe rs from the same age group,” meaning about the same age.
 “So why is it that I ha ve normal-size players and yours are gigantic?”
 “Gigantic” (gigantic) means ve ry large, huge.
 It means the same in this case as “humungous” or “massive.”
 Shan non is wondering why, if the players on their teams are supposed to be about  the same age, why Ian’s players are so much bigger than hers.